Anatomy-Guided Vision-Language Learning with Angular Prototype Separation for Multi-Label Video Capsule Endoscopy Classification Under Class Imbalance: Results

 \subsection{Test Inference}

-Inference on the three NaviCam test videos (161,025 frames total) completed in 517.3 seconds (8.6 minutes) on a single NVIDIA RTX PRO 6000 GPU.
-Per-video inference times were 161.9s, 167.1s, and 188.3s for the 44,878, 53,220, and 62,927 frame videos respectively.
-The per-class optimized thresholds used for binarization ranged from 0.07 (hematin) to 0.83 (blood, angiectasia), reflecting the model's calibration differences across the label frequency spectrum.
+Inference on the three NaviCam test videos (161,025 frames total) completed in 1,265.3 seconds on a single NVIDIA RTX PRO 6000 GPU.
+Per-video inference times were 362.8s, 423.1s, and 479.4s for the 44,878, 53,220, and 62,927 frame videos respectively; the longer inference time compared to the prior submission reflects the additional Test Time Augumentation pass (horizontal flip) and the sequential BSM decoder.
+Table~\ref{tab:test_events} summarizes predicted event distributions per video.